logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/ldap-overview/matching-ldap-user-names-with-repository-user-names/_index.md

 To map repository user names to LDAP user names other than your own, you must be a member of the [administrator](/TA_Administration/Topics/User_administration.html) group for that repository.

-**Note:** This is not an essential administrative task.
+{{<note>}} This is not an essential administrative task.
 Once a repository is configured for LDAP authentication mode, any repository user attempting to log in will be queried for his/her LDAP user name, if that account has not already been configured for LDAP.
 In either case, the link need only be established once, after which LDAP authentication takes place automatically.

 To map a given TestArchitect repository user name to an LDAP user name, perform the following: